Arab Orthodox Movement: First Arab Orthodox Conference

-During the sixth conference of the Palestine Arab Congress that was held in Jaffa in June 1923, Arab Orthodox leaders, including activists Yacoub Bordqosh and Ibrahim Shammas, and editors Issa El-Issa of the Falastin newspaper, and Issa Bandak of the Sawt Sha'ab magazine, petitioned the Congress to support the Arab Orthodox movement and recognize it as part of a broader nationalist struggle.
+During the sixth conference of the Palestine Arab Congress that was held in Jaffa, Mandatory Palestine, in June 1923, Arab Orthodox leaders, including activists Yacoub Bordqosh and Ibrahim Shammas, and editors Issa El-Issa of the Falastin newspaper, and Issa Bandak of the Sawt Sha'ab magazine, petitioned the Congress to support the Arab Orthodox movement and recognize it as part of a broader nationalist struggle.
 Encouraged by the Congress' support, they went on to establish an Arab Orthodox Conference in Haifa on 15 July 1923.

-The first Arab Orthodox Conference was led by Iskandar Kassab as president, Yacoub Farraj as deputy president (who would in the following decade become the movement's most committed leader), Michael Khoury as secretary.
+The first Arab Orthodox Conference was led by Iskandar Kassab as president, Yaqoub Farraj as deputy president (who would in the following decade become the movement's most committed leader), Michael Khoury as secretary.
 It was attended by 54 delegates representing all the dioceses in Palestine and Transjordan, demanded Arabization and denounced the Greek hegemony, who were "foreign of language and country... and have four centuries ago usurped the spiritual authority from the Arab Orthodox."
 The conference demanded renaming the church to the Jerusalem Orthodox Patriarchate; allowing Arab members into brotherhood and hierarchy; enabling Arab administrative participation in financial affairs; Arab control of church institutions; formation of a Mixed Council of an Arab majority with widespread authorities; and insistence on Arabic as liturgical language.
 The conference also castigated the patriarchate for its land sales to Zionists individuals and companies.

 Patriarch Damianos responded to the first Arab Orthodox Conference by organizing his own opposing party, which met several time in October 1923, and proposed less radical reforms to the British.
 Despite recognizing that the first Arab Orthodox Congress was representative of the community, the British did not respond to its demands.
 In 1929, a series of letters from Orthodox clubs and association across Mandatory Palestine wrote to the British authorities, denouncing the Greek clergy and accusing them of continued Hellenization, greed and theft.

 In 1926, a British commission to "report on certain controversies", also known as the Bertram-Young commission, expressed sympathy with Arab Orthodox demands.
 It noted that a large part of the Arab Orthodox hostility was due to scandals by the Greek monks involving money and women.
 However, despite supporting greater Arab participation in the patriarchate's affairs, it stopped short of demanding its Arabization.
 Significantly, the report's proposed reforms were delayed until a new patriarch was to be elected, which hindered the movement.
 The British were keen on avoiding the empowerment of Palestinian Orthodox Christians, as they were, along with their Palestinian Muslim counterparts, hostile to Zionism and the British mandate.
 The report stated: "It is impossible not to view with feelings of sympathy the position in which these members of the Church find themselves."
 The British report continued: